Hepner Hall

-Hepner Hall, designed by the senior architectural designer of the California Division of the State Architect, Howard Spencer Hazen, and completed in 1931, is the iconic academic building in the center of San Diego State University (SDSU)'s campus, just north of Malcolm A. Love Library at the entrance to the Campanile Walkway and main quad.
+Hepner Hall is an academic building at San Diego State University (SDSU).
+The original entrance to the university, it is the oldest building on the campus.
+It was designed by the senior architectural designer of the California Division of the State Architect, Howard Spencer Hazen, and completed in 1931.
+Hepner Hall is regarded and commonly used as a symbol of the university and its campus.

+The building lies north of Malcolm A. Love Library at the entrance to the Campanile Walkway and main quad.
 Hepner Hall is home to SDSU's School of Social Work, along with the Department of Gerontology and the University Center on Aging.
 Several faculty offices and research centers also are housed in Hepner Hall, along with an assortment of classrooms and lecture halls.

 Symbol of the SDSU campus

 Hepner Hall is the symbol of the campus, with its Mission Revival Style architecture, open-faced bell tower and archway.
 It is the most photographed building on campus.
 The tower bells are rung only once a year, during the yearly commencement ceremonies.

 SDSU logo and seal

 Hepner Hall is the centerpiece of SDSU's revised logo and presidential seal, which were unveiled in 2004.